-Student publications include The Crusader (yearbook), The Cobbler (newspaper), and The Indigo (literary journal).
+Student publications include The Crusader (yearbook), The Cobbler (newspaper), The Carey Crescent (New Orleans campus paper), and The Indigo (literary journal).
 The Crusader and The Cobbler are funded by the university, supervised by the mass communications faculty, and are governed by the university's general policies on student publications.
 The Indigo is produced through the language and literature department and is funded in part by sales of the journal.
 A complete description of the policy governing student publications is available in the offices of student life in Hattiesburg, the administrative dean at Tradition, or the director of administrative services in New Orleans.